Search for emerging jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment

 The relative difference of $3\%$ between the predicted and observed background yields in region A' of the Shifted-ABCD VR is used as a systematic uncertainty for potential non-closure of the modifed ABCD method in the actual SR. Both the statistical uncertainty and the systematic uncertainty on the background estimation method are included separately in the statistical analysis (discussed in Section~\ref{sec:result}).

 The closure of the modified ABCD method was also tested using QCD multijet simulation.
-Good agreement of the predicted and observed event yields in the SR was found, both inclusively, and when tested on heavy-flavour QCD production by selecting events where at least one of the four highest $\pt$ jets is $b$-tagged using either the DL1r classifier or truth-level information.
+Good agreement of the predicted and observed event yields in the SR was found, with per-bin closure within $2\sigma$ for all bins in the signal region.
+This closure held both inclusively, and when tested on heavy-flavour QCD production by selecting events where at least one of the four highest $\pt$ jets is $b$-tagged using either the DL1r classifier or truth-level information.